Mathematics (MATH)

 Department: College of Arts and Sciences

 This course introduces the basic concepts of single variable Calculus.
 Students study limits and continuity, the derivative, techniques for differentiation of algebraic, logarithmic, exponential and trigonometric functions, indefinite and definite integrals, applications of the derivative and anti-differentiation, Fundamental Theorem of Calculus.
+This course meets for five lecture hours per week.

 Prerequisite(s): MATH 2312 or MATH 1316